 Skaneateles, NY 13152

-At this time, Chair Rhoads asked Attorney Scott Molnar reviewed with the Board the statutory criteria set forth in Town Code Section 148-12G (1) (a) [4] for an Area Variance.
+At this time, Chair Rhoads asked Attorney Scott Molnar to review with the Board the statutory criteria set forth in Town Code Section 148-12G (1) (a) [4] for an Area Variance.
 Counsel stated that in making their determination the Zoning Board of Appeals is required to consider certain factors, viewing all variances within each criteria, indicating any specific difference as it pertains to specific variances, which are:

-Requirement for which Variance is Requested: The proposed expansion to this nonconforming structure exceed the 25% expansion of total floor space and interior volume allowed by special permit.
+Requirement for which Variance is Requested: The proposed expansion to this nonconforming structure exceeds the 25% expansion of total floor space and interior volume allowed by special permit.
 Site plan indicates a proposed 74.9% expansion to the floor space with the garage and connector addition.
-On nonconforming lots less than 40,000 SF and within 1000’ of the lake line, the total footprint and floor space of all principal and accessory buildings shall not exceed 6% and 10% of the lot area, respectively, whereas the site plan shows a proposed 897 SF addition to increase the existing 6.7% total footprint to 8.6%, and the existing total floor space of 9.0% to 11.4%.
+On nonconforming lots less than 40,000 SF and within 1,000’ of the lake line, the total footprint and floor space of all principal and accessory buildings shall not exceed 6% and 10% of the lot area, respectively, whereas the site plan shows a proposed 897 SF addition to increase the existing 6.7% total footprint to 8.6%, and the existing total floor space of 9.0% to 11.4%.

 Applicable Section of Town Zoning Code: 148-12C (4) Existing Nonconforming lots – Alteration, Section 148-12 G (1)(a)[7] [a][i]&[ii] Existing nonconforming lots.